boolsi/boolsi/README.md

 ```

-Note: update rule for a node is stored as a truth table, whose size
+Note: the update rule for a node is stored as a truth table, whose size
-increases exponentially with the number of nodes it depends on.
+increases exponentially with the number of the nodes it depends on (its inputs).
-Specifying more than 20 nodes in update rule can put your system at risk
+Specifying more than 20 nodes in an update rule can put your system at risk
 of running out of memory.

 ### Initial state
-Section `initial state` defines initial state or range of initial states
+Section `initial state` defines the initial state (or the range of initial states) of the network
 to simulate from.
-State of each node must be specified as either `0`,
+The initial state of each node must be specified as either `0`,
 `1`, or `any`.
-Specifying `any` will simulate from both node states (`0`
+Specifying `any` will simulate from both possible states of the node (`0`
 and `1`), and thus the number of simulations will double.

 In the following example, the network will be simulated from both `A: 0, B: 1, C: 0` and `A: 0, B: 1, C: 1`: